Ghostly726/Inkwell/README.md

 Its also my first project, and one im proud of
 <h2> usage </h2>

-You give it a txt file, and within that file it will correct the punctuation and output it to another file result.txt moreover, it detects <strong> tags </strong>
+You give it a file, and within that file it will correct the punctuation and output it to another file moreover, it detects <strong> tags </strong>

 <h2> Tags </h2>